 The same way you let your three-year old begin to make choices about clothes, food, and TV programs, you now have an obligation to let your teen make some choices with more important outcomes, and to make some mistakes.
 Mistakes.
 Does that strike fear into your heart?
 I know how it feels.
-My children are in their 20s and I still worry.
+My children are in their early 30s and I still worry.
 But they cannot make choices for themselves based on my fears.
 And neither can you with your children.
-They have to go through lots of trial and error if they're ever going to be ready to launch.
-You do want them to launch one day, don't you?
-It’s time to begin the process of stepping back and separating for it to happen.
+They have to go through lots of trial and error if they’re ever going to be ready to launch.
+You do want them to launch one day, don’t you?
+You must begin to step back and separate for it to happen.

-Start with something small, where a mistake won't be a life-changer.
+Start with something small, where a mistake won’t be a life-changer.
 If they do mess up, give them a chance to feel some discomfort and figure out how to make it right.
-(You may have to zip your lip and sit on your hands.)
+You may have to zip your lip and sit on your hands.
 When you do, they build their problem-solving muscles, you let them know you believe they can handle it, and their self-esteem grows.
-Yes, we have come full circle, all the way back to self-esteem.

 Ready, set, separate!